 Policies for Graduate Assistants - A student may be awarded an assistantship for a maximum of four semesters, excluding summer sessions.
 An Education Specialist student who has had an assistantship while working on a master's degree may have three additional semesters, for a total of seven semesters as a graduate assistant, excluding summer sessions.
-A student who is working on a second Master's Degree is not eligible for any additional semesters of an assistantship.
+A student who is working on a second master's degree is not eligible for any additional semesters of an assistantship.
 All graduate assistants must be enrolled in at least six hours of graduate credit each semester.
 The recommended number of hours for half-time and full-time graduate assistants is nine hours per semester.
 The maximum number of hours for any graduate student with a half-time or greater assistantship is 12 hours per semester.
-Students who hold less than half-time assistantships may take a maximum of 16 hours during a regular semester.
-The maximum number of hours for students holding a summer appointment as a graduate assistant is nine hours for the summer.
+Students who hold less than half-time assistantships may take a maximum of 16 hours for students holding a summer appointment as a graduate assistant is nine hours for the summer.
 Courses taken for undergraduate credit and for audit are included in the maximum total semester hours.
-A full-time graduate assistantship includes a scholarship for a maximum of 10 graduate hours per semester.
-The scholarship for less than full-time assistantships will be adjusted based on the 10-hour maximum.
-For e.g.: half-time assistantships will include a scholarship for a maximum of five hours.
+A full-time graduate assistantship includes a scholarship with a maximum monetary amount.
+The scholarship for less than full-time assistantships will be adjusted accordingly.